Recommended Resources

 It helps reshape difficult situations as an opportunity to problem solve and work together with people, ensuring that everyone feels heard and understood.
 It was invaluable in me learning to be a good leader in a work context as well as for helping with relationships in my personal life.

-A huge part of the path is changing our relationships and how we interact with other people and this book offers a way of being able to do this in a mature and effective way.
+A huge part of the path is changing your relationships and how you interact with other people and this book offers a way of being able to do this in a mature and effective way.

 Taken at face value this is a really powerful book.
-Our environments are so important for shaping who we are and how we feel about ourselves and our lives.
+You environment is so important for shaping who you are and how you feel about yourself and your life.

-We are culturally numb to the absurdity of how much stuff we own and Mari Kondo gives the perfect structure and tools for helping us to get rid of all the crap that we don’t actually want or need and that is sucking the life force out of us.
+Most people are culturally numb to the absurdity of how much stuff they own and Mari Kondo gives the perfect structure and tools for helping you to get rid of all the crap that you don’t actually want or need and that is sucking the life force out of you.
 Creating an environment where you are surrounded with only the stuff that sparks joy is truly life-changing.

 This book has given me much more insight into letting go than any Dharma teachings ever have.